persman96/katacoda-scenarios/dhall/intro.md

 - Use Dhall to convert to JSON/Yaml
 - Write some basic expressions with Dhall
-- Simple integrate with Python
+- Simple integration with Python

 ## Prerequisite Skills